 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Everyone has their own opinion when it comes to charcoal and gas grilling.
 Which type of grill is the best?
 Is there a correct choice for whipping up amazing grilling recipes?
 Rather than guessing which to use at your next cookout, we’ve rounded up the pros and cons of charcoal and gas grills so you can make a well-informed decision for what will be the tastiest choice of the summer.

 Shutterstock / C Levers

 - Typically, charcoal grills reach a higher temperature than gas grills.
 A grill has to reach a temperature of at least 600 degrees Fahrenheit to achieve a nice sear on your meat.
 This is no problem for a kettle grill filled with red-hot charcoals as it can reach 700 degrees Fahrenheit.
-While there are gas grills that can reach higher temperatures, they’re usually on the higher end.
+While there are gas grills that can reach higher temperatures, they’re usually on the pricier end.

 - Fuel cost adds up.
 A 20-pound propane cylinder can provide around 25 days of cooking time, whereas a 20-pound bag of charcoal will only yield three grilling sessions.
 The type of charcoal you cook with can change the way your food tastes as well.
 Clean-burning hardwood/lump charcoal can go for $35 to $40 for a 20-pound bag.

 - The cleanup is a bit more cumbersome.
 As opposed to the gas grill that only needs a quick scrub with a brush, a charcoal grill has to be emptied of its used ashes before it can be scrubbed.
 Be sure to follow these grill cleaning tips, too.